Unicode and Encodings¶

 Another note: If you call Pygments via the command line (pygmentize), encoding is handled differently, see the command line docs.

-New in Pygments 0.7: the formatters now also accept an outencoding option which will override the encoding option if given.
+New in version 0.7: The formatters now also accept an outencoding option which will override the encoding option if given.
 This makes it possible to use a single options dict with lexers and formatters, and still have different input and output encodings.